Our History

 2016 | After ‘Aha Pūnana Leo’s first visit to the United Nations (UN) with other subject matter experts from across the world, the United Nations General Assembly proclaims 2019 as the International Year of Indigenous Languages, to raise awareness about the consequences of the endangerment of indigenous languages.
 Through its Hale ‘Ōiwi outreach project, ‘Aha Pūnana Leo establishes the Mokuola Honua Global Center for Indigenous Language Excellence in partnership with University of Hawai‘i at Hilo’s Hawaiian Language College, to serve as a gathering place to foster collaboration on a wide range of indigenous issues and strategies.

-2018 | ‘Aha Pūnana Leo celebrates 35th anniversary with 6,000 Pūnana Leo preschool and Hi‘ipepe Infant Program alumni and more than 3,000 Niuolahiki Distance Learning Program students from around the world.
+2018 | ‘Aha Pūnana Leo celebrates its 35th anniversary with 6,000 Pūnana Leo preschool and Hi‘ipepe Infant Program alumni and more than 3,000 Niuolahiki Distance Learning Program students from around the world.

 2019 | Investing more than $100,000 and 100 hours in professional development for its staff, ‘Aha Pūnana Leo officially launched the Aukukui Professional Development program in partnership with Ka Haka ‘Ula o Ke‘elikōlani college to provide Hawaiian Medium Education teacher certifications.